 And the most famous of these responses; “Barbra Streisand did not deserve Anne Taylor Fleming’s censorious, schoolmarmish putdown of her inaugural gala suit in “Peekaboo Power Suits” (Op-Ed, Jan.
 28).
 Will there never be an end to this genteel middle-class prudery in America?
 Barbra Streisand looked spectacular.
 Radiating molten sexuality and stunning artistic power, she nearly upstaged President Clinton.
 She was all man and all woman.
 And I was delirious.
 Camille Paglia– Professor of Humanities University of the Arts Philadelphia”

-Barbra recalled this controversy surrounding her sexy three piece suit in an interview with Elio Iannacci which was published by Macleans on Nov 2, 2018.
+Barbra recalled the controversy surrounding her sexy three piece suit in an interview with Elio Iannacci which was published by Macleans on Nov 2, 2018.

 A: She saved me once.
 She responded critically to a New York Times piece that put me down after I sang at Bill Clinton’s 1993 inauguration.
 I wore a man’s suit because I love the combination of the feminine and masculine.
 I love it in architecture, as well—I put pink velvet on my masculine Arts and Crafts furniture.
 I’ve always loved that combination.
 I asked Donna Karan to make me a long skirt with a slit out of dark-grey pinstriped wool.
 I wanted a vest.
 I wore diamonds with it.
 The New York Times—Anne Taylor Fleming—wrote a terrible piece.
 She said I was doing something wrong because I was selling sexuality.
 This is what Camille Paglia wrote: “Barbra Streisand did not deserve Anne Taylor Fleming’s censorious, schoolmarmish putdown of her inaugural gala suit.”